 - Insurance: Amazon’s insurance benefits include health, life, and disability coverage, ensuring you’re well-protected while working remotely.

 - Amazon Prime membership: As an Amazon employee, you may have access to special discounts or offers on Amazon Prime.
-Want to know how much is Amazon Prime and what it includes?
+Want to know how much Amazon Prime costs and what it includes?
 Check out the details to explore all the benefits available.

 Online Myths About Working from Home with Amazon